lancejchen/vehicle_detection_n_lane_finding/README.md

 ![alt text][image3]

 ####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to try to minimize false positives and reliably detect cars?
+Show some examples of test images to demonstrate how my pipeline is working.
+What did I do to try to
+minimize false positives and reliably detect cars?

 Ultimately I searched on three scales using YCrCb Y-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 I fine-tuned parameters to extract representing features,